 This is the 2016 version of SmartAsset’s study.
 Read the 2015 version here.

 For college students with the ability to relocate after graduation, choosing the right place to live can go a long way toward alleviating some of these problems.
 For instance, in a city with low housing costs and a strong employment market, a college graduate may have an easier time paying down that debt.
-That, in turn, can allow her to get an earlier start on financial priorities like buying a home or saving for retirement.
+That, in turn, can allow her to get an earlier start on financial priorities like buying a home or saving for retirement, good points to get help from a financial planner.

 To find the best cities for college graduates, SmartAsset gathered and analyzed data on more than 100 of the largest cities in the country.
 We looked at three dimensions of life for college graduates in each city: the cost of living, the jobs market and how fun it is to live in the city.
 We assigned each city a score on those three measures and averaged the three scores to find the top overall cities.
 (Read our full methodology and sources below.)